 Features

-- You’ll find one of the most cutting-edge AI tools in the space.
+- AI-powered development tools: You'll find cutting-edge AI tools in the space.
 For app building, use it to generate your code or create new features.
 You can also use it as a functionality on a finished app, such as a text analyzer, picture classifier, and more.

-- Are you looking to deploy your app on a private cloud or your server?
+- Self-hosting flexibility: Are you looking to deploy your app on a private cloud or your server?
 Look no further than Appsmith.
-It allows for flexible self-hosting, providing lock-down security and freakish-level control over your data and infrastructure.
-Your tech team will love you.
+It allows for flexible self-hosting, providing lock-down security and granular control over your data and infrastructure.
+Your tech team will appreciate this level of control.

 Use Cases